What is hepatitis C?

 Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
 For a small number of people, hepatitis C, sometimes referred to as hep C, is a mild illness that clears on its own in a matter of weeks.
 In most cases, hepatitis C becomes a chronic condition that may progress to chronic liver failure or liver cancer.

-According to the Centers for Disease Control, an estimated 3.5 million people in the U.S. are living with hepatitis C and there are more than 40,000 new cases of hepatitis C in the country each year.
+According to the Centers for Disease Control and Prevention, an estimated 3.5 million people in the U.S. are living with hepatitis C and there are more than 40,000 new cases of hepatitis C in the country each year.
 Because most children and adults with hepatitis C do not have specific symptoms, many do not realize they are infected.

 HCV spreads through the blood.
 The most common way children become infected with hepatitis C is during the birth process if they are born to a mother with the virus.
 Researchers do not believe a mother can pass the virus to a fetus in the womb.
 Older children can become infected through injection drug use or other unsafe needle practices.